MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## VMware backup to tape
 For long term retention on VMware backup data on-premises, you can now enable VMware backups to tape.
 The backup frequency can be selected based on the retention range (which will vary from 1-99 years) on tape drives.
 The data on tape drives could be both compressed and encrypted.

 DPM 2019 supports both Original Location Recovery (OLR)) and Alternate Location Recovery (ALR)) for restoring the protected VM.
-Also supports Item Level Recovery (ILR)) of individual files and folders of Window Server VMs.
 [Learn more](back-up-vmware.md#vmware-parallel-backups).

 ## Support for newer workloads backups
 With DPM 2019, you can back up newer versions of workloads, listed below: